sopass command line password manager

 2 Software architecture

 sopass is a command line tool that runs a SOP implementation as a sub-process, but does not otherwise interact with other software.
-It stores key/value pairs in a password store, which is a JSON file that has been encrypted with OpenPGP using an implementation of the SOP interface.
+It stores key/value pairs in a password store, as well as a set of certificates.
+The store is encrypted with OpenPGP using an implementation of the SOP interface.
 The clear text data is never stored on persistently.
-The OpenPGP key is stored next to the encrypted store.
+The secret OpenPGP key is stored next to the encrypted store or on an OpenPGP card.
+The encryption is done using all the certificates stored in the store itself.
 Whenever data is accessed, the store is decrypted using the key.
-Whenever data is modified, the store is re-encrypted using the key.
+Whenever data is modified, the store is re-encrypted using the stored certificates.

 Some justifications for the architecture: